 It is difficult for students to conceptualize the presence and significance of carbon that makes up the skeleton of all organic molecules.
-This demonstration shows the prevalence of carbon is carbohydrates and amount of bond energy stored in organic molecules.
+This demonstration shows the prevalence of carbon in carbohydrates and the amount of bond energy stored in organic molecules.
 It uses sulfuric acid to break down the covalent bonds of sucrose releasing the oxygen and hydrogen.
 What remains in the container is a carbon mass puffed with gases (carbon dioxide and sulfur oxides) released by the molecular degradation.